-Birth Asphyxia Attorneys
+Miami Birth Asphyxia Attorneys

-It’s a common for a baby to have its oxygen cut off – about 1 in every 250 births is complicated by asphyxia to some degree – but not every instance causes injury to the baby.
-It may be more common for birth asphyxia to happen in premature births where the babies’ lungs and airways aren’t yet fully developed.
+It’s common for a baby to have its oxygen cut off – about one in every 250 births is complicated by asphyxia to some degree – but not every instance causes injury to the baby.
+It may be more common for birth asphyxia to happen in premature births during which the babies’ lungs and airways aren’t yet fully developed.

-However, the issue is that asphyxia, which just means lack of oxygen, can happen quickly or part of the routine course of childbirth, without raising red flags.
-This doesn’t mean that this can’t be detected, expected, or prevented, especially when prolonged asphyxia causes obvious symptoms.
+However, the issue is that asphyxia, which just means lack of oxygen, can be part of the routine course of childbirth without raising red flags.
+This doesn’t mean that it can’t be detected, expected or prevented, though, especially when prolonged asphyxia causes obvious symptoms.
 When asphyxia raises a red flag, or when it’s a definite possibility, health care professionals have a duty to act to ensure that the baby isn’t harmed.

-Sign and Symptoms of Birth Asphyxia
+Sign And Symptoms Of Birth Asphyxia

 It’s fairly easy to tell when a baby isn’t breathing, but there are few signs to look for:

 - The baby is born quiet